Television in Australia: Local content deficit and Vincent Report

 The advent of TV effectively destroyed Australia's once thriving radio production industry within a few years, and the absence of local production quotas for TV in this formative period compounded the problem.
 Faced with almost unbeatable competition from American-made programming, local technical and creative professionals in radio were unable to make the transition to the new medium, as many of their American and British counterparts had done when TV was introduced there.

 Those Australian producers who did try to break into TV faced almost insurmountable challenges.
+The country had little theatrical or filmmaking experience.
+After filming Whiplash in the country in 1960, Peter Graves said that the biggest problem was the shortage of Australian actors.
 Imported American and British programs benefited from high budgets, an international talent pool, and huge economies of scale, thanks to their very large domestic markets (relative to Australia), established worldwide distribution networks; additionally, since most American production houses and networks were based in Los Angeles, they had access to resources and expertise built up over decades by the Hollywood movie studios.
 These disadvantages were further exacerbated by the fact that American producers and networks offered Australian channels significant discount rates on bundled programming.
 Taken as a whole, these factors meant that local producers were faced with a relative production-cost ratio on the order of 10:1 or more in favour of the imported product.

 Some sense of the scale of this "resource gap" can be gained by comparing the budgets of contemporary American and Australian TV programs.
 The pilot of the 1967 satirical sketch comedy series Laugh-In reportedly cost about US$200,000.
 At the top end of the scale, in 1966 Desilu Studios spent almost US$1 million on the two pilot episodes for the science fiction series Star Trek – the first pilot "The Cage" (which was rejected by NBC) cost more than US$600,000 and the set for the bridge of the Enterprise alone reportedly cost US$60,000; the second pilot, "Where No Man Has Gone Before" cost around US$300,000.

 By comparison, the budget for the pilot episode of the 1964 Australian topical revue series The Mavis Bramston Show was just AU£1500.
 Adjusted for inflation, this was around A$3500 in 1967 figures; given that US–Australian dollar exchange rate in 1967 was A$1.00 = US$1.12, this still would have only equated to around US$4,000—50 times less than Laugh-In.